-Fluconazole capsule should be administered with caution to patients with renal dysfunction (see section 4.2).
+Diflucan should be administered with caution to patients with renal dysfunction (see section 4.2).
 Adrenal insufficiency

 Ketoconazole is known to cause adrenal insufficiency, and this could also although rarely seen be applicable to fluconazole.
-Adrenal insufficiency relating to concomitant treatment with Prednisone is described in section 4.5, 'The effect of fluconazole on other medicinal products'
+Adrenal insufficiency relating to concomitant treatment with prednisone, see section 4.5 'The effect of fluconazole on other medicinal products'.